 Mike Willis said expositors have generally appealed to Genesis 2:7 to prove that all men are born with and now have immortal spirits.
 However, in 1 Corinthians 15:45, Paul has clearly expounded the meaning of the Hebrew words nehphesh, chayyah.
 "The living soul" of Genesis 2:7 is the natural body of this passage.
 He said this corresponds with the book of Genesis itself because the same construction is used in Genesis 1:24 to describe animals.
 When Moses recorded that God breathed into man's nostrils the breath of life and he became a living soul, what the writer of Genesis was saying was that the dust of the earth began to have animal life and does not prove that a person has an immortal spirit (soul); rather it states that a person has animal life.
 All men possess animal life through Adam.
-A Commentary On Paul's First Epistle To the Corinthians, Page 578, 1979.
-For one who knows the Bible as he does and believes a person has an immortal soul, yet says, the living soul of Genesis 2:7 is the natural body, proves beyond doubt that a living soul is not an immortal inter part of a person.
+A Commentary On Paul's First Epistle To the Corinthians, page 578, 1979.
+For one who knows the Bible as he does, and believes a person has an immortal soul, yet says, the living soul of Genesis 2:7 is the natural body, proves beyond doubt that a living soul is not an immortal inter part of a person.
+"The first man Adam became a living soul...the first man is of the earth, earthy" (1 Corinthians 15:45-49).

-Guy N. Woods said the first time in Genesis 1:20 the word soul is used is from the Hebrew nehphesh where it is assigned to fish, birds, and creeping things.
+Guy N. Woods said the first time the word soul is used in Genesis 1:20 it is from the Hebrew nehphesh where it is assigned to fish, birds, and creeping things.
 He said it is clear that the soul in these passages does not refer to anything peculiar to the constitution of man, but it signifies, as its usage denotes, and the lexicons affirm, any creature that breathes.
 "What Is The Soul Of Man," Gospel Advocate, 1985, Number 21.

-Adam Clarke "Nephesh clayyah; a general term to express all creatures endued with animal life, in any of its infinitely varied gradations, from the half reasoning elephant down to the stupid potto, or lower still, to the polype, which seems equally to share the vegetable and animal life."
+Adam Clarke: "Nephesh clayyah; a general term to express all creatures endued with animal life, in any of its infinitely varied gradations, from the half reasoning elephant down to the stupid potto, or lower still, to the polype, which seems equally to share the vegetable and animal life."

-In the first nine chapters of Genesis soul [nehphesh] is used more often with reference to animals than it is with reference to persons; it is the animal life, which both a person and animals have in common.
+In the first nine chapters of Genesis soul (nehphesh-Strong's Hebrew word #5315-"a breathing creature") is used more often with reference to animals than it is with reference to persons; it is the animal life, which both a person and animals have in common.
 How did the translators know when it changed to an invisible inter immortal part of a person, which animals do not have?

 Note: both man and animals are souls, living beings.
 We are a soul, not have a soul.
 If we have a soul, have a living being in us, then we are one living being with another living being living in us, a living being living in another living being.
-The doctrine that we have a soul living in us, and it is this immortal deathless part of us that will be saved or tormented forever is the foundation of many of the errors that have divided the churches.
-That we are a soul (we are a living being), not we have a soul (we have a living being living in us) is one of the most fundamental and most misunderstood teaching in the bible.
+The doctrine that we have a soul living in us, and it is only this immortal deathless part of us that will be saved or tormented forever is the foundation of many of the errors that have divided the churches.
+That we are a soul (we are a living being), not we have a soul (not have a living being living in us) is one of the most fundamental and most misunderstood teaching in the Bible.